 - Start a networking group of local bloggers and meet up at a coffee shop once a month to share tips.

-- Attend a conference or retreat with other bloggers such as the Beech Retreat.
+- Attend a conference or retreat with other bloggers.

 # 2: Get Social

-According to Social Media Today, Facebook now has close to a billion active users.
-That may be why 70% of B2C companies have gained at least one customer from Facebook.
+According to Social Media Today, 80% of social network users prefer to connect with brands through Facebook.
+Sticking to the social marketing rules can help you in the long run.
 Here are some additional social media sites where you should consider having a presence for your company by posting, offering coupons or creating interesting memes: